tjohn07/us_census_income/README.md

 |KNN|74%|82%|82%|72%|

-Developing effective models was made more challenging by the highly unbalanced classes, alongside the general difficulties that come along with trying to predict human behavior.
+Developing effective models was made more challenging by the highly unbalanced classes and the significant amount of missing data for some variables.

-Because of the goal of my project, I had to spend some time considering which metric I wanted to prioritize - accuracy, precision, recall, or f1.
+Because of the goal of my project, I had to spend some time considering which metric I wanted to prioritize - accuracy, precision, recall, or f1 score.
 I decided that a balance was key, but with a focus on minimizing false positives.
 Because I think it is more important to understand reasons for earning under $50k, I want to make sure that I'm not classifying under-earners as over-earners.

 ## <a name="conclusion"></a>Conclusion:
-### Limitations and
+### Limitations
+* Significant amount of data missing.

 ### Recommendations for next steps:
+* Bring in more data.
+For example, bring in data related to country of origin for parents and self country of origin, as well as year of arrival in the United States.
+We need to build a better understanding of the journey taken by new immigrants to the United States.